cmayomsft/promptly-js/README.md

 # promptly-js

+**Promptly is a personal/experimental SDK and is not a supported Microsoft product.
+Use at your own risk.**

+**Promplty, like the Bot Builder SDK V4 it's based on, is in prerelease and subject to extensive change.
+Use at your own risk.**

 ## Overview
 Promptly is a JavsScript/TypeScript library for building chat bots using the [Bot Builder SDK V4 for JavaScript](https://github.com/Microsoft/botbuilder-js).